 - Callback: When a creative team wants to see more from an actor, they’ll give them a callback, where the actor will come back at a different time to sing/dance/read again.
 Often, the callback will involve preparing material from the show (see “sides”), but not always.
 One of the purposes of the callback is to allow more people who are involved with the show to see the actor’s work.

 - Chorus Call/ECC: There are two types of Equity Chorus Calls (ECCs): one for dancers and one for singers.
 For dance calls, dancers will generally be called in in groups to learn a combination.
 There will then be a cut, where certain dancers will be asked to stay and learn more combinations and/or sing 16 bars, and others will be released.
 At a singer chorus call, singers will go in individually to sing 16 bars of their own material.
-There is a new online sign-up process for chorus calls which you can read about here.

 - Contrasting song: If you’re asked to sing a “contrasting song,” you should strive to show both a different side of your voice (if you sang soprano, maybe belt) and/or another side of your personality.
 If you’re unsure what they mean by contrasting, ask for clarification.
 Even better, present them with two choices: “If you’d like to hear my belt, I can sing ‘Astonishing’ for you, or if you’d rather see something comedic, I can do ‘Adelaide’s Lament.’”

 - Dancer vs. Mover: If you label yourself as a dancer, it’s expected that you have extensive training in that department.
 If you have athletic ability and a knack for rhythm but lack formal dance training, you should classify yourself as a mover.
 Traditionally, a mover tends to favor character and dramatic commitment over precise steps and technique.